-As mentioned before, Vitamin C has a crucial role to play in maintenance and healing of the tissues and it’s therefore essential to add Vitamin C rich fruits and vegetables such as orange, lemon, grapefruit, red bell peppers and strawberries in the plate to aid healing process.
+As mentioned before, Vitamin C has a crucial role to play in maintenance and healing of the tissues and it’s, therefore, essential to add Vitamin C rich fruits and vegetables such as orange, lemon, grapefruit, red bell peppers and strawberries in the plate to aid the healing process.
 Also, deficiency of Vitamin A results in swollen and bleeding gums.
-So the trick is to sprinkle apricots on fruit salad or add carrot, spinach and other beta carotene rich food articles.
+So the trick is to sprinkle apricots on fruit salad or add carrot, spinach, and other beta-carotene rich food articles.

 So try consuming these foods more and more to reduce the risk as well as eliminate the cause of swollen gums.
 And do not forget to drink plenty of water to keep the microenvironment in the mouth stabilized.